eckhchri/pcars-ds-liveview/README.md

 ## Usage:
 - default URL after extracting/cloning to your Webserver: http://[your Webserver url]/index.html
-- rename config-sample.js to config.js change settings with an editor
+- rename config-sample.js to config.js and change settings with an editor
 - put the google API key into the file "config_googleapikey.txt" in root directory of the project if available.
 It also works without the key, but then you have watermarks on map.

 **URL paramters**